Configuring the HDSPe AoX-D

 -

-State of input and output
+State of input signals

 Any changes made in the Settings dialog are applied immediately - confirmation (e.g. by clicking on OK or exiting the dialog) is not required.

-Settings should not be changed during playback or record if it can be avoided, as this can cause unwanted noises. |
+| Settings should not be changed during playback or record if it can be avoided, as this can cause unwanted noise. |

 Also, please note that even in 'Stop' mode, several programs keep the recording and playback devices open, which means that any new settings might not be applied immediately.